Coronavirus: guidance for students and staff

 What we are doing

-- Switching air handling units to fresh air (no recirculated air) in City owned premises, in keeping with HSE guidance, to help with ventilation; where natural ventilation exists the windows will be open.
+- Switching air handling units to fresh air (no recirculated air) in City owned premises, in keeping with Health and Safety guidance, to help with ventilation; where natural ventilation exists the windows will be open.

 - Continuing to update risk assessments for all activities.

-- Keeping hand sanitation stations across our buildings.
+- Keeping hand sanitisation stations across our buildings.

 - Continuing our enhanced cleaning programme and providing cleaning products to wipe down surfaces before and after use.

 - Keeping safety screens for our reception and library desks.

 - Continuing to follow our Covid-19 Outbreak Plan which is approved by our local branch of Public Health England and kept under review.